Learning Visual-Audio Representations for Voice-Controlled Robots: Real-world experiments

 \section{Real-world experiments}

-To show the effectiveness of our method on real physical robots and its potential to improve itself in the real world, we use a Kinova Gen3 arm for the Kuka choosing task, train the robot in the simulator and fine-tune the model in the real world.
-We assign the four blocks from left to right with the words ``zero,'' ``one,'' ``two,'' and ``three.''
-At every timestep, the trained agent receives an image from an uncalibrated location-fixed RGB camera and its end-effector location in the workspace.
-All sound commands for testing are unheard during training.
-The trained model controls the robot gripper to move towards the target block and adjusts its pre-grasp pose.
-At the end of an episode, the robot lowers its gripper vertically and perform a grasp on the chosen block.
+We use a real Kinova Gen3 arm for the Kuka choosing task to show the effectiveness of our method in the real world.
+We choose this task for the experiment because the performance of the models easily degrade due to the inevitable inconsistency in the camera pose between simulation and the real world.
+We compare our method with domain randomization, a widely used strategy for sim2real~\cite{Tobin_2017} and show the advantage of our real-world fine-tuning.
+We use Wordset as sound commands.
+The agent controls the robot gripper to move towards the target block and adjusts its pre-grasp pose.
+At the end of an episode, the robot lowers its gripper vertically and perform a grasp.

-We use domain randomization to learn robust features in both stages of our pipeline.
-We randomize the color and texture of the blocks and the background during training.
-We also randomize the camera viewpoint and the relative positions among the blocks.

-\textbf{Results with domain randomization}: We first deploy the model trained with domain randomization to a real Kinova Gen3 without real-world fine-tuning and count the number of successful grasps.
-In the first row of Table~\ref{tab:real_exp}, the results indicate that the simulation to real world transfer is successful in some cases.
-We believe the failures are caused by the difference in camera pose between the simulation and the real world.
-The result suggests that the domain randomization only helps bridge the sim2real gap to some extent, and thus this technique alone can be insufficient for real-world learning-based robotic applications.
+\textbf{Results with domain randomization}: We randomize relative positions and texture of the blocks, camera viewpoint, and background.
+In the first row of Table~\ref{tab:real_exp}, we see that the model with domain randomization only helps bridge the sim2real gap to some extent, but still insufficient for real-world learning-based robotic applications.

-\textbf{Results with fine-tuning}: We show that our method can self-improve in the real world by fine-tuning the model with real world data.
-Specifically, in the real world environment, we spend about 1 hour in manually collecting 993 triplets, which are used to fine-tune the VAR and the RL policy.
-No additional labels or supervision are needed from the humans since the intrinsic rewards are calculated by VAR.
-We train the model with randomized block positions for 10000 steps, which costs about 1 hour.
+\textbf{Results with fine-tuning}: Our fine-tuning further diminishes the sim2real gap.
+We spend about only 1 hour in manually collecting 993 triplets and another hour to fine-tune the VAR and the RL policy for 10000 steps.
+No additional labels or supervision are needed from the humans.
 In Table~\ref{tab:real_exp}, the average performance after fine-tuning increases $16.7\%$ compared with domain randomization, which is significant given the relatively small number of real-world data and training time.
-In the failure cases, the agent is able to move towards the correct block, but only fails at grasping because the block is not completely within its jaw.
+In the failure cases, the agent only fails at grasping because the block is not completely within its jaw.
 A typical successful episode is shown in Fig.~\ref{fig:qualitative_result}.